blurrcat/dotfiles/README.md

 0. get this repo: `git clone https://github.com/blurrcat/dotfiles.git ~/.dotfiles && cd ~/.dotfiles`
 1. `./bootstrap/brew.sh` or `./bootstrap/apt.sh` depending on your OS

+**WARNING: this will overwrite any existing config files for the software mentioned below!!**

 ## configurations

 1. install vim plugins: